D04: The Role of a Lietime

 GLUTEN LOVER: Just a sack of gluten?

-GLUTEN HATER: Hey, you and I ought to hang out together, buddy.
+GLUTEN HATER: Hey, you and I oughta hang out together, buddy.

-GLUTEN LOVER: Boy, between the two of us, we can do anything.
+GLUTEN LOVER: Boy, between the two of us, we can—we could do anything!

-OVERTHINKING WRITER: Oh, I don't want to break Act One.
+OVERTHINKING WRITER: [typing, crying] Oh, I don't wanna break Act One!

 GOOD_E: Oh, wow.
 Everybody here looks nervous and sad.